Spr19CS210/PA-Drill-Section-Writeups/PA2-JobSkills/README.md

 ## Decomposition Ideas

-The section 2 exercise provides an introduction to reading csv files and creating a hashmap for departures.
+Class 04 notes have examples of reading from the command line.
 Refer to this activity to get started.
+CSV files for this assignment, you can assume that splitting on commas is ok.

 Since HashMaps are unordered, special steps must be taken for them to be outputted in an ordered format.
 As shown below, take the set of keys and